chesty/maps-docker-compose/README.md

 After running `docker-compose up -d` depending on what pbf you've configured to import, it will download 400G or more, then process/import/setup.
 It might take an hour or longer depending on how fast your internet and server is.
 After it finishes importing, `renderd-initdb` and `nominatim-initdb` will exit 0.

-Stopping the containers in the middle of an import might break things when you go to start the conatiners again.
-You can fix it by downing the containers and upping them with `REINITDB=1 REEXTRACT=1 docker-compose up -d` or if the pbf is partially downloaded  `REDOWNLOAD=1 docker-compose up -d`
+You can keep everything updated by running daily `docker-compose start renderd-updatedb` and `docker-compose start nominatim-updatedb`

+The osrm-backend container will detect if the binary gets updated with a `docker-compose pull` and regenerate the osrm files.

 If you `grep -r maps.localnet *` in the `maps-docker-compose` directory, you'll see every file you'll need to edit if you want to assign a domain name.
 Otherwise for testing you can edit